-Study shows COVID-19 impacts blood glucose levels among those with type 1 diabetes
+Study shows COVID-19 impacts blood glucose levels for type 1 diabetics

 The American team wanted to further investigate how coronavirus might impact people with autoimmune condition.